e-celik/cs15l-lab-reports/lab1.md

 ecelik@EkinLaptop:~$ pwd
 /home/ecelik
 ```
 The command "change directory" functions both with and without an argument.
 If there is no argument, then it will revert back to the home directory: ~.
 If provided a directory, then cd will change into that directory.
+NOT AN ERROR

 **Directory Argument:**
 ```